 3-Reflect on why you’re sad:

 Reflecting on why you feel sad is a natural response to various life events and ongoing situations.
-Sadness may arise from experiencing loss or facing setbacks… Understanding the root cause of your sadness enables you to start processing the emotion and effectively manage it.
+Experiencing loss or facing setbacks can lead to sadness.
+Understanding the root cause of your sadness helps you begin to process the emotion and manage it effectively.

 4-Spend time outside and enjoy nature: